rammurmu/runash-blog/faq.md

 ---

- **How to work Influencer program ?**
+ **Runash live influencer program ?**

-  Influencer community is a runash retail straming supports
+- Live influencer community here you can get support businesses
+- Runash has a open support community
+- Where you can ask for help and talk to people from around the world
+- Join the conversation on runash support team,when you follow someone on runash
+- You'll get nofication on your personal dashboard
+- Click follow on a person's profile page to follow them

 ---

-**How to Join remote work at runash ?**
+**How to Join work at runash ?**

+- Create a runash account
+- Fill your details
-  Create a runash account and fill your details and upload your linkedin CV and summit
+- Upload your linkedin CV and summit
+- Find the best startup jobs,curated by runash team

 ---

 **How to switch account ?**

+- Go to your dashboard
+- Click setting section
-  Go to your dashboard and click setting section and switch your accort for business, influencer and individual
+- Switch your accort for ``business``, ``influencer`` and ``individual``

 ---

 **How to Install Android App ?**

- Go to Google Play and download runash App
+- Go to ``Google Play`` and download ``runash App``

 ---

 **How to Install iSO App ?**

-  Go to Apple Store and download runash App
+- Go to ``Apple Store`` and download ``runash App``